Strumenta/kolasu/README.md

 ## Origin

 Kolasu was born as a small framework to support building languages using ANTLR and Kotlin.
+It evolved over the time as it was used at Strumenta as part of open-source and commercial projects for building transpilers, interpreters, compilers, and more.

 ## Using Kolasu in your project